Yusuprozimemet/TriplexDynamiX/README.md

-# MolecularDynamicsApp
+# TriplexDynamiX

-Welcome to our molecular dynamics application designed for trajectory analysis, energy minimization, and comprehensive data handling and interpretation.
-More features are currently in development.
-Initially, this app was used for analyzing RNA triples stability.
-Although not all parameters and features are included at present, it serves as a useful starting point for researchers new to molecular dynamics.
-For further applications, refer to the OpenMM and MDtraj documentation.
+Welcome to TriplexDynamiX, My molecular dynamics application designed for trajectory analysis, energy minimization, and comprehensive data handling and interpretation.
+I am continually developing more features to enhance its functionality.
+Originally focused on analyzing RNA triple stability, TriplexDynamiX serves as an excellent starting point for researchers new to molecular dynamics.
+For additional applications, please refer to the OpenMM and MDtraj documentation.

-### How to Use This App:
+### How to Use TriplexDynamiX:

 1. Clone the repository:
    ```
    git clone https://github.com/Yusuprozimemet/MolecularDynamicsApp.git
    ```

-2. Create a Python 3.7 environment:
+2. Set up a Python 3.7 environment:
    ```
    conda create -n yourenv python=3.7
    ```